navelpluisje/figma-complex-export/howto.md

 #### Export options

 For the folders there are 2 options to add and these are 'aligned'.
+This means: when you have 2 folders, you will need 2 scale.
+The first folder gets the first scale.
+The second folder the second scale.
+You can add as many pairs as you want.

-The first one is the folder.
+The first option is the folder.
 This looks like:

 - `(folder=root)`: This will export the images to the root folder.
 This is the top level folder.
 When only having 1 folder and the scale option is not set, all images will be scaled to 100%.
 - `(folder=root,200)`: This will export the images to both the root folder and a folder named 200.
 Having multiple folders requires also the scale option.